Caregiver: Eating assistance

 Caregivers help people have a healthy diet.
 This help might include giving nutrition suggestions based on the recommendations of dietitians, monitoring body weight, addressing difficulty swallowing or eating, complying with dietary restrictions, assisting with the use of any dietary supplements, and arranging for pleasant mealtimes.

 A healthy diet includes everything to meet a person's food energy and nutritional needs.
 People become at risk for not having a healthy diet when they are inactive or bedbound; living alone; sick; having difficulty eating; affected by medication; depressed; having difficulty hearing, seeing, or tasting; unable to get food they enjoy; or are having communication problems.
 A poor diet contributes to many health problems, including increased risk of infection, poor recovery time from surgery or wound healing, skin problems, difficulty in activities of daily living, fatigue, and irritability.
 Older people are less likely to recognize thirst and may benefit from being offered water.

 Difficulty eating is most often caused by difficulty swallowing.
 This symptom is common in people after a stroke, people with Parkinson's disease or who have multiple sclerosis, and people with dementia.
 The most common way to help people with trouble swallowing is to change the texture of their food to be softer.
 Another way is to use special eating equipment to make it easier for the person to eat.
 In some situations, caregivers can be supportive by providing assisted feeding in which the person's independence is respected while the caregiver helps them take food in their mouth by placing it there and being patient with them.

 Support with managing medications

 Caregivers have a vital role in supporting people with managing their medications at home.
 A person living with chronic illness may have a complex medication regimen with multiple medications and doses at different times of the day.
 Caregivers may assist in managing medications in many ways.
 This may range from going to the pharmacy to collect medications, helping with devices such as a Webster-pak or a dosette box, or actually administering the medications at home.
-These medications might include tablets, but also cremes, injections or liquid medications.
+These medications might include tablets, but also creams, injections or liquid medications.
 It is important that the healthcare providers in the clinic help educate caregivers since those caregivers will often be the ones that manage medications over the long term for an individual living with a chronic condition at home.